galactic2005/PEModUtils/Contributing/LUASTYLEGUIDE.md

 end
 ```

 * Leave a comment on the end of an assert explaining how to fix.
-You can also reword the second parameter and use that, but it's not recommended.

 ```lua
 assert(false, 'File is empty.') -- file should contain some content